clifford2/nextgen_ansible_advanced_homework/README.md

 ### Deploy the application

 The ` cicd_workflow` template should now exist in Tower, and can be launched from there.
-When prompted, please provide the SSH password for the AWS bastion host (from the email you received from OPENTLC).
+When prompted, please provide the SSH password for the AWS bastion host (from the email you received from OPENTLC, as your SSH key isn't always deployed with the lab).

 ## List of Playbooks